 1. Turnover is high

 First, you can tackle turnover by going straight to the source.
 Conduct detailed exit interviews with your employees before they leave your company.
 You can use this information to learn more about their experiences so you can make adjustments and improvements going forward.
-You can also send an engagement survey to your current employees for feedback to understand what keeps them at your organization and what changes they want to see.

 Lastly, make sure you provide enough professional development opportunities.
 Toxicity can also stem from employees feeling like there aren't enough opportunities for advancement.
 If this is the case, they’ll look outside your organization for jobs where they have room to grow.

-2. Not enough benefits and perks
+2. Unsatisfaction with benefits and perks

 3. Negative company reviews